jamshid-ds/uzbek-stt-ner/README.md

 # uzbek-stt-ner
-Fine-tuned model for Speech-to-Text (STT) and Named Entity Recognition (NER) in Uzbek.
+Fine-tuned Whisper-base for STT (WER~30) and Roberta for NER (Precision ~ 0.97) in Uzbek.
 Built using Common Voice and Uzbek NER datasets